Uncategorized

 Bowling for Building Rules:

-2. Each team will play two games of 10 frames each and report their highest team score (all four player’s scores added together) to the score keeper.
+2. Each team will play two games of 10 frames each and report their highest team score (all five player’s scores added together) to the score keeper.

 3. If a tie exists, we’ll do a sudden death, one-frame bowl off.